 This can extend beyond a company’s own culture, to the wider industry as well.
 If the environment doesn’t encourage you to trust others, or to be yourself – you will always view your competition with suspicion and guarded apprehension.
 If you can learn to appreciate the strengths and talents that fellow industry leaders bring to the table, however, you can shift the narrative from one of cut throat competition to healthy collaboration.

 It’s not necessarily easy to take this affirmative approach, especially when this choice is unreciprocated.
 People will inevitably disappoint or hurt you, and colleagues may misconstrue your good intentions.
-But the road of grace and forgiveness is always the better option – in fact, the only one that can pave courage, trust and appreciation into your company culture.
+But the road of grace and forgiveness is always the better option – in fact, the only one that can pave the way for courage, trust and appreciation into your company culture.

 Appreciation builds psychological safety, which Amy Edmondson defines as “the belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes”.
 Psychological safety is therefore essential for people to stretch beyond their comfort zones, without the fear of embarrassment or failure.
 It should not, however, come at the expense of excellence.
-As leaders, our job is to continually raise the bar, but to also lay the groundwork that enables our people to reach higher.
+As leaders, our job is to continually raise the bar, but to also lay the foundation that enables our people to reach higher.

 Going forward, we need to ask ourselves, “How am I doing in these three areas?
 As a leader, am I courageously vulnerable?
-Do I trust others without hooks?
+Do I trust others without emotional hooks?
 Do I ever tell my colleagues that I appreciate them?”